Join Our Summer Studio, Starts June 6

 100 South Juniper Street, Philadelphia, PA, 19109

-(22, 4-hour sessions meeting for 11 weeks, with breaks for Thanksgiving and the Holidays)
+(22, 4-hour sessions meeting for 11 weeks, with a break for the 4th of July weekend.)

 9am - 1pm